-Lakehead University offers a broad range of degree and diploma programs across 10 faculties, including programs designed for Indigenous students.
-The main campus in Thunder Bay is home, as well, to the Northern Ontario School of Medicine and the Bora Laskin Faculty of Law.
-“If you’re looking for an exceptional and unconventional university experience that includes small classes, experiential learning and lots of interaction with your professors, then Lakehead University is your university,” says president Brian Stevenson.
-Sightings of foxes, beavers and deer are common, while, at the centre of campus, man-made Lake Tamblyn offers a prime ﬁshing spot in spring and fall and doubles as a skating rink during the winter.
+Lakehead University offers a broad range of degree and diploma programs across 10 faculties on two campuses, including programs designed for Indigenous students.
+The main campus in Thunder Bay, Ont., is also home to the Northern Ontario School of Medicine and the Bora Laskin Faculty of Law.
+The university’s focus on research and experiential learning “provides opportunities for our students, throughout their degree, for hands-on learning in labs, co-ops and placements—all of which prepares students for jobs,” says interim president Moira McPherson.
+“Over 90 per cent of our graduates are working within six months of graduating.”
+Sightings of foxes, beavers and deer are common, while at the centre of campus, man-made Lake Tamblyn offers a prime ﬁshing spot in spring and fall and doubles as a skating rink during the winter.
 A tunnel system that connects most campus buildings comes in handy on cold winter days.
 Thunder Bay is somewhat isolated from big cities, but affordable flights connect it to Toronto, Winnipeg and beyond.
 Lakehead’s Orillia campus, a 90-minute drive north of Toronto, offers a unique interdisciplinary arts and science program with majors in criminology, environmental sustainability and media studies.

 |Minimum entering grades||Tuition||Average class size||Number of students||Residence spaces||Graduation and retention rates|